Cost of living: Leisure centres in Wales could close as costs treble

 The UK government said local government was devolved and was the Welsh government's responsibility, but it had given Welsh ministers a "record £18bn per year".

+Andrew Morgan, who is also leader of Rhondda Cynon Taf council, said: "We have lots of services that have been cut over the years, [we have] lost things like leisure centres, libraries, we can't close them a second time, and unless something changes, there will be really difficult choices.

+"The public are going to see some real upset...we will see job losses, reductions in services, and a scaling back in what local authorities can do."

-Speaking on BBC Radio Wales Breakfast Ivan Horsfall Turner, chief executive of Freedom Leisure, who run 29 sites in Wales, said the company had already had to close one centre in England due to rising costs.
+Ivan Horsfall Turner, chief executive of Freedom Leisure, who run 29 sites in Wales, told BBC Radio Wales Breakfast the company had already had to close one centre in England due to rising costs.

 "I think it's quite plausible that there will be an element of facility rationalisation or in other words, some facilities closing in order to keep others open," he said, adding the latest bill estimate included the energy price cap.